-It can be helpful to consider ideas and ideals as emergent properties, not only of biology (i.e., the brain, instinct) but also of deeper phenomena as you search downward layer by primordial layer.
-The idea (and ideal) of balance is especially interesting.
-Balance is a virtuous ideal, not only in human affairs, but in nature as a whole.
-As far as I can tell, Nature’s core ‘ideal’ is an ‘intention’ to maintain integrity of balance.
-It is the way of nature.
+It can be helpful to consider ideas and ideals as emergent properties of deeper phenomena as you explore downward layer by primordial layer.
+The idea and ideal of balance is especially interesting.
+Balance is a virtuous ideal, not only in human affairs, but also in Nature overall.
+As I see it, Nature’s first law is the “will” to uphold the ideal of balance.
+It is the way of Nature.

-Nature does not speak about this ideal, or any other for that matter.
+Nature does not speak about this law, this ideal.
 I know this is obvious, but it’s useful to point out.
-The words ‘ideal’ and ‘balance’ are themselves emergent properties symbolizing a silent primordial reality which we observe and label.
-In other words, nature’s unspoken ideal of balance unavoidably spawns in thinking animals the words, “ideal” and “balance”.
+The words ideal and balance are themselves emergent properties symbolizing a silent primordial reality which we observe and label.
+In other words, Nature’s unspoken ideal of balance unavoidably spawns in thinking animals the words, “ideal” and “balance”.

-Noteworthy also is the fact that nature’s ideal is neither ‘moral’ nor ‘immoral’.
-The ideal is balance, and from that emerges ideals of ‘morality’, unspoken but common in most social animals.
-Morality, in its simplest unspoken form, is based on behaviors that facilitate balanced group interaction and survival.
-Therefore, from an emergent property’s point of view, balance is the base from which emerges morality in social animals.
-Only in humans does this simple morality emerge as culturally learned ideals.
-(See Belief: Are We Just Fooling Ourselves? and Ethics: Do They Work Anymore?
+Noteworthy is the fact that Nature’s ideal is neither moral nor immoral.
+The ideal is balance and from that emerges ideals of morality, unspoken but common in most social animals.
+Morality, in its simplest unspoken form, is simply behavior that facilitates balanced group interaction and survival.
+Therefore, from an emergent property’s standpoint, balance is the underlying ideal from which morality in social animals emerges.
+Only in humans does this simple morality emerge as culturally learned and often hypocritical ideals.
+(See Belief: Are We Just Fooling Ourselves?, p.591, and Ethics: Do They Work Anymore?, p.594.)

-For example, the ideal of democracy is a governing ideal which suits this particular time and set of conditions.
-In other words, democracy is an emergent property of this era’s circumstances, just as autocracy or slavery was at one time.
 History shows how human culture, and the beliefs and ideals that validate it, fluidly adapts to changing circumstances — most especially those of economic necessity.
-Yet, the deepest rooted and most enduring are the religious ideals each culture adopts to give its population a spiritual path around which to unite to maintain sufficient hope, balance, and harmony.
+Currently, democracy and capitalism are governing ideals that suit this particular time and set of conditions.
+In other words, these models are emergent properties of this era’s circumstances, just as autocracy or slavery was at one time.
+Deeper still and most enduring are the religious ideals each culture adopts to give its population a spiritual hub around which to unite to maintain sufficient hope, balance, and harmony.

 Balance rocks the emergent cradle